oneforawe/react-ts/README.md

         You can confirm the fix of the line endings with
         `git ls-files --stage --abbrev --eol`
         or by following the next step.
-    5. Open the repo root folder `react-ts` in VSCode and select a file to view (especially if you suspect it has incorrect line endings) and examine the line-ending indicator in the lower right corner of the window (which you can click-on to initiate a change in a file's line endings, if you need to).
+    5. Open the repo root folder `react-ts` in VSCode by executing `code .` and select a file to view (especially if you suspect it has incorrect line endings) and examine the line-ending indicator in the lower right corner of the window (which you can click-on to initiate a change in a file's line endings, if you need to).
         Specifically, select the (ignored) file `src/config/secrets.ts` and change it, if necessary, from "CRLF" to "LF", and save the file.
     6. You can unstage if desired: `git rm --cached -r .`